-Read below to find out more about the groups we are supporting in 2016 and how our funding will help with their projects and activities.
+Read below to find out more about the groups we supported in 2016 and how our funding helped with their projects and activities.

 Balsall Heath CATS, Birmingham